Reoptimize-Systems/rnfoundry/wave/doc/sphinx/getting_started.rst

 Getting Started
 ***************

-As sated previously, |TNshort| is is based in Matlab code [#f1]_, which can also run in Octave. |TNshort| requires the free MBDyn multibody modelling package to describe and simulate the motion of the system.
-To understand what background knowledge is required to use the toolbox see the Section :ref:`required-knowledge`.
+As stated previously, |TNshort| is is based in Matlab code [#f1]_, which can also run in Octave. |TNshort| also requires the free MBDyn multibody modelling package to describe and simulate the motion of the system (it is likely you will have received this alongside
+|TNShort|).
+The MBDyn Matlab Toolbox also has its own manual with
+simple examples demonstrating the toolbox's capabilities.
+As
+|TNShort| makes heavy use of this toolbox, it is advisable to first
+examine some of the examples in this manual to get a better understanding of how the pre-processor works before attempting to develop a system for |TNShort| as an in-depth discussion of the operation and organisation of the MBDyn preprocessor will not be provided here.

+To understand what other background knowledge is required to use |TNshort| see the Section :ref:`required-knowledge`.

 The general workflow of |TNShort| is to first obtain the geometry of the device to be simulated and to use this to generate hydrodynamic